-EPA watchdog faults agency for Pruitt’s 24-7 security costs
+EPA watchdog faults agency for Pruitt’s 24/7 security costs

 - Trump attacks Sessions, suggests DOJ hurt GOP in midterms

+Travel costs for Pruitt’s bodyguards more than tripled, to $739,580, from February 2017 to December 2017, owing to Pruitt’s insistence on 24-hour-a-day security and on premium-class travel for himself and a bodyguard, the report said.

-The inspector general’s report says that included $106,507 in overtime that lacked proper authorization.
-Pruitt left the EPA this summer amid a barrage of scandals over his spending and other alleged abuses of office.
+Pruitt left the EPA this summer amid a barrage of scandals over his spending and other allegations of abuses of office.

+The EPA did not immediately comment on the report.
+The inspector general’s report says the agency contended “the level of protection is an administration decision, informed by the awareness of risks and the potential impact of those risks to the efficient functioning of the agency.”

+Pruitt, a Republican, had been regarded by many conservatives as one of the more effective members of President Donald Trump’s Cabinet.
+His July resignation came days after two of his closest advisers spoke to House oversight committee investigators and revealed new, embarrassing details in ethics scandals involving him.